brucou/kingly/NOTES/DSL.md

 NOTE:
 - syntax :x:, :y: (state identifier) to define a compound state
   - achtung this opens the door to hypergraph, so add some control that one :x: can only be in one compound state or sth
-  - or leave it, but let the user pick his favorite, the one that will appear in the graph
+  - or leave it,
+    - but let the user pick his favorite, the one that will appear in the graph
+    - or pick the compound state automatically, or generate a few and let user pick

 # Code
 ## Events
 Autofilled by the compiler.
 The event idenfifiers are provided by the user